SciCompMod/memilio/pycode/memilio-epidata/memilio/epidata/README.rst

       - add new column names to one of the existing languages; english, german and spanish translation exists at the moment.
       - for non-english languages always use the EngEng dictionary as the key, thus we can easily change names with just changing one line.
       - in defaultDict.py a dictionary with id and state and county name, respectivly exists.
 Please use it.
-- After renaming columns, you should not use the possibilities of pandas the access the column with dataframe.column but instead use datafram[column] and use th dictionaries to define the column-name.
+- After renaming columns, you should not use pandas dataframe.column but instead use dataframe[column] where column is given by the dictionaries in defaultDict.py.
-  Example: Altersgruppe2 = dd.GerEng['Altersgruppe2']; again in this way it is easier to change the column names.
+  Example: ID_County = dd.GerEng['IdLandkreis'] or dd.EngEng['idCounty'].
 - use check_dir of getDataIntoPandasDataFrame.py if you want to create a new folder to write data to
 - use write_dataframe of getDataIntoPandasDataFrame.py to write the pandas dataframe to file.
 - use doxygen like comments in code as